 For example, personal loans and balance transfer credit cards allow you to combine balances from multiple credit cards into a single balance and one monthly payment.
 Not only does this make it easier to keep track of your bills, but you might also reduce your interest payments.

 Typically, balance transfer cards offer an intro 0% APR for up to two years, but afterward you could be hit with interest rates that are just as high or even higher than your current cards charge.
 While personal loans usually don’t offer a promotional APR like this, they tend to charge a fixed interest rate that gives you more time to pay off larger balances.

 Personal loans that are used for debt consolidation combine multiple account balances into one loan with a single monthly payment — ideally with a lower interest rate.
 You use the funds from the loan to pay off your credit card balances, then make the payment on the personal loan each month.

-Credit card interest rates are often higher than rates charged on personal loans, especially if you have good credit.
+Pros of personal loans: Credit card interest rates are often higher than rates charged on personal loans, especially if you have good credit.
 If you qualify, you may be able to get a lower rate on a debt-consolidation loan than what the credit card companies are charging.